New Features in September 2024

 • Prisma Access (Managed by Strata Cloud Manager)

-Prisma® Access enables you to assign static IP addresses for mobile users, where you can assign static IP addresses to users based on the Prisma Access theater or User-ID™.
+You can assign static IP addresses for mobile users based on the Prisma Access theater or User-ID™

 Prisma Access: View Prisma Access, Dataplane, and Application and Threats Content Releases in Strata Cloud Manager and Panorama